Real or not? Mike Trout has raised his game to a new level

 As the New York Post headline reads: How the hell did Aaron Judge catch this ball?

 Quick thoughts ...
-The Texas Rangers had their 10-game winning streak snapped on Saturday, but bounced back with a win Sunday night against the Detroit Tigers behind home runs from Mike Napoli and -- of course -- Pete Kozma.
+The Texas Rangers had their 10-game winning streak snapped on Saturday but bounced back with a win Sunday night against the Detroit Tigers behind home runs from Mike Napoli and -- of course -- Pete Kozma.
 Anyway, the amazing thing from this game: Sam Dyson recorded three strikeouts, his first since April 11.
 He had gone at least 43 batters without a strikeout. ...
 Koda Glover got the four-out save for the Washington Nationals in a 3-2 win over the Atlanta Braves, so maybe he's the new closer.
 He has the stuff to hold on to it; just a matter of Dusty Baker trusting the rookie. ...
 Trea Turner's OBP is down to .265; does Baker start thinking of changing his order around?
 Would be nice to give Bryce Harper more runners on to drive in. ...
 Joc Pederson hit his first home run since Opening Day.
 I expected him to have a 30-homer season, so his start is disappointing.
-The weird thing is he has one of the higher average exit velocities (fourth in the majors, right behind Judge).
+The weird thing is he has one of the higher-average exit velocities (fourth in the majors, right behind Judge).
 While his fly ball rate is a little lower than last year and his launch angle slightly lower than the MLB average, it looks like a guy hitting into some bad luck. ...
-Weird stat line of the year: Buster Posey is hitting .362 with seven home runs, but has just 11 RBIs in 127 at-bats.
+Weird stat line of the year: Buster Posey is hitting .362 with seven home runs but has just 11 RBIs in 127 at-bats.
 How does that happen?
 For starters, all seven of his home runs have been solo shots.
 He's hitting .264 with men on base, but those 14 hits have produced just four RBIs.
-With runners in scoring position he's 6-for-24.
+With runners in scoring position, he's 6-for-24.